okeeffed/cheat-sheets/COMP3520-OS/2-Process-Description-And-Control.md

 Processor must wait for I/O instruction to complete before proceeding.

 **Multiprogramming**
-When one job needs to wait for I/O, the processor can switch to the other job
+When one job needs to wait for I/O, the processor can switch to the other job.

 **Time Sharing Systems**
 - Using multiprogramming to handle multiple interactive jobs